disorderedmaterials/dissolve/docs/examples/benzene/step9.md

 > A suffix to apply to the data will be suggested based on the filename, in this case 'reference', which is fine, so click _OK_
 {: .step}

+> Once a reference point has been added through the _Data Manager_ the filename and location are stored in the GUI state file, and the data will be reloaded the next time the state file gets read in.
+You can remove reference points from the _Data Manager_ if you no longer want that to happen.
+{: .tip}

 [Previous Step](step8.md){: .btn }   [Back to Index](index.md){: .btn .right}